 One of the problems that bother any Local Government Unit or LGU in most of the Third World Countries is the lack of funds to finance their Solid Waste Management Programs and Projects.
 This may include, the construction of a sanitary landfill, a waste treatment facility or any other means of waste management.
-If this happened, most of these LGUs will therefore find it difficult to solve their increasing problem on environment friendly waste disposal.
+If this happened, most of these LGUs will, therefore, find it difficult to solve the increasing problem of environment-friendly waste disposal.

 In the Philippines, LGU officials serve a term of three (3) years with two re-elections.

 When both, the Landfill and the Incinerator would be very difficult to construct because of lack of funds and the cities are not willing to avail of loans from these international loan agencies like World Bank, and the uncertainty of getting re-elected, then these LGUs, specifically their Local Chief Executives as well as the Council Members would resort to the use of Controlled Dump Site or Open Dump Sites.
 Most probably, the latter will be the last resort for LGUs.

 Basically, open dumpsites are unsanitary.
 No matter how Local Government Units insist that strict measures are done to protect the health of the community and its people living near these dumpsites, the truth remains that this practice is still unsanitary.

 A few LGUs resorted to privatizing their Garbage Collection and Disposal.
 Some cities and towns succeeded in this approach while a few of them failed as the approach was loaded with corruption.
 The mechanism is sometimes unknown to the Taxpayers and the voting public.
 Thus, the public sometimes wonders why the garbage in their community is not collected regularly.
 In a few cases, the Garbage Collectors demand money from Households so that they can regularly visit that community to collect their garbage.
 A situation that frustrates the people and affects the cleanliness and sanitation of their community.